bhisaac/5eFP/5eFP-SRD.md

 ## Druid Circle

-You choose to identify with a circle of druids, such as the Circle of the Land or the Circle of the Sun and Moon.
+You choose to identify with a circle of druids, such as the Circle of the Land, the Circle of the Sun and Moon, or the Circle of the Manyshaped.

 ### Circle of the Land